terwer/simple-xmlrpc/README.md

 # simple-xmlrpc
-a simple xmlrpc client and server in TypeScript
+a simple xmlrpc client in TypeScript